SAP-samples/abap-platform-rap640/exercises/ex4/README.md

 <details>
   <summary>🔵 Click to expand</summary>

-Open the Metadata Extension `ZC_SHOPCARTTP_###` and substitute all the metadata content referring to the action `PurchaseRequisition` with the following code snippet referring to the new action:
+Open the Metadata Extension `ZC_SHOPCART_###` and substitute all the metadata content referring to the action `PurchaseRequisition` with the following code snippet referring to the new action:

 ```ABAP
   @UI.lineItem: [ {